MileTux-Game/miletux/README.md

 Was originally gonna be made using HaxeFlixel but I realized for the 912129129171934th time that HaxeFlixel just isn't good enough.

+This isn't a "remaster", don't expect this to be like SuperTux Classic (which is a good game you should play)

 ## Credits
 - SuperTux Team (SuperTux Milestone 1 and SuperTux Milestone 2 assets)
 - Vaesea (Main developer)